 Dr Dragana Radicic - Programme Leader

 Dr Dragana Radicic is a senior lecturer in economics, FHEA at Lincoln International Business School.
 She joined the University in March 2017.
 She was awarded her PhD at Staffordshire University in 2014 with a thesis entitled 'The effectiveness of R&D and innovation policy on promoting innovation in European SMEs: An empirical investigation of additionality effects', which evaluated the effects of R&D and innovation policy on SMEs.
 Dragana's area of research is economics of innovation, in particular, policy evaluation, open innovation, innovation in services, R&D cooperation and exports, and innovation.
-She has published extensively on these topics, but also on topics of entrepreneurship, education, and finance.School Staff List
+She has published extensively on these topics, but also on topics of entrepreneurship, education, and finance.Academic Staff List

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 To help you choose the course that’s right for you, we aim to bring to your attention all the important information you may need.
 Our What You Need to Know page offers detailed information on key areas including contact hours, assessment, optional modules, and additional costs.